-Candidates will be assessed on their ability:
+Candidates will be assessed on their ability to:

-- 1. To interpret and respond to artistic stimuli; - 2.
-To research, develop and express concepts and form; - 3.
-To use different artistic media skilfully and sensitively; - 4.
-To discuss knowledgeably and critically the history of art.
+- 1. interpret and respond to artistic stimuli; - 2. research, develop and express concepts and form; - 3. use different artistic media skilfully and sensitively; - 4. discuss knowledgeably and critically the history of art.